Kuala Lumpur Skyline 2026

 How does capital gains tax (RPGT) work?

-Which sectors are prohibited for foreign investors?
+Which sectors are off-limits to foreign investors?

 What is a Labuan structure?